racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

 The [`pkg-build`][pkg-build] package can help --- provided you have:
  (1) a modified version of Racket and
  (2) a suitable VM.
-This post explains how to meet these two requirements.
+This post explains how to meet these requirements.

 <!-- more -->